jeremyButtler/fqGetIds/README.md

 make
 sudo make install

-# 256 bit vector support
+# 256 bit vector support (It is likley your cpu will
+# support this if it supports SSE2)
 make avx2
 sudo make install

-# 512 bit vector support
+# 512 bit vector support (Newer intel cpus, not likely
+# supported)
 make avx512
 sudo make install